Support for parents & carers

 Support for parents of children with Special Educational Needs

 The Eden Academy have a support page for the parents of children with special or additional needs.
-Please feel free to take a look.

 The Suffolk Parent Carer Network have developed a support system for the parents of children with special or additional needs.